Areas of Focus

 Anxiety and Stress

-Anxiety can show up as persistent worry, tension, or a sense of being on alert, even when nothing seems immediately wrong.
-It can also involve physical sensations such as restlessness, muscle tension, or disrupted sleep.
-Over time, these responses can become automatic and exhausting.
-Therapy offers a structured space to understand the patterns that maintain anxiety and to develop practical ways of responding differently to thoughts, emotions, and physical cues.
-The work focuses on increasing awareness, flexibility, and confidence in managing stress and uncertainty.
+Over time, these patterns can become automatic and exhausting.
+Therapy offers space to understand what maintains anxiety and to develop practical ways of responding differently to anxious thoughts, emotions, and physical sensations.
+The work focuses on building awareness, flexibility, and confidence in navigating stress and uncertainty, without being driven by fear or self-criticism.

 Body Image and Self-Esteem